Eskatrem/eskatrem.github.io/Newton-Raphson.md

 Macros can be seen as special functions that enable the programmer to modify the syntax of the language.
 How?
 By controlling how the arguments are getting evaluated.
-Let's consider the `comment` macro in Clojure that just comments some code.
+Is that an helpful explanation?

-TODO: find example of short macro
+Probably not but I hope to be able to shed some light soon by giving an example of a concrete macro.

 ###Lisp version of Newton-Raphson